Last updated on February 24th, 2019

 18. When the news of this affair broke out, Marie faced a great deal of criticism from the public.
 She started hiding from public view and lived in a friend’s house with her daughter.
 This incident weakened her and she lost confidence in her ability to fight back.

 19. In the prestigious invite-only Solvay Conference in 1911, Marie Curie was the only woman invitee out of its 24 members.
-Einstein was also one of the attendees of the conference.
+Einstein was also one of the attendees at the conference.
 In fact, at 32, Einstein was the youngest of the attendees.

 20. After the death of her husband in 1906, she had an affair with a fellow scientist Paul Langevin.
 Albert Einstein, who met Marie at the Solvay Conference in 1911, wrote her a letter encouraging her during her tough time with the public.
 Here is a copy of the letter by Albert Einstein

-About Marie Curie’s use of X-ray units during WWI, the French honor, cause of death and more…
+About Marie Curie’s use of X-ray units during WWI, the French honor, the cause of death and more…

 21. Marie Curie created X-ray units that were helpful in treating more than a million soldiers in World War I. She established X-ray booths and also operated mobile X-ray units.
 The units were known as petite curies (“little curies”).